kalngyk/kmeans_study_buddy/README.md

 This will help you better understand how <i>k</i>-means works and why it not only has a problem with linear separability, but also with its equi-distance line method for classification.

-These codes run on anywhere with a browser, including smartphones.
+These codes run on any browser, including smartphones'.